Looking for the best place to buy jewelry online?

 They have many high quality options at affordable prices below $500.
 The bridal options allow you to pick your own diamond for your engagement ring.

 Using their Build Your Own system, you can also customize your own diamond pendant or diamond stud earrings.
 Diamonds not your thing?
 No worries.
-You can choose colored gemstones (like emeralds) and even fancy-colored diamonds as an alternative loose center stone.
+You can choose colored gemstones (like the best emeralds) and even fancy-colored diamonds as an alternative loose center stone.

 They also have a section of various fine jewelry like gold hoops and bangles, but I think the customization and transparency of gemstones is where James Allen really shines.
 Very few retailers online will let you look at a colored center stone up close and personal.